openstack-archive/infra-manual/doc/source/drivers.rst

   to use ``gate-`` or ``periodic`` as it was done with Zuul v2.

-* There is in general no need to give the name of the repository as part of the job as it was done with Zuul v2.
+* There is in general no need to give the name of the repository as part of the job as it was done with Zuul v2, *unless* the job is defined in a specific repo.

 * Publishing jobs, like documentation or tarball uploads, have a prefix of ``publish`` like ``publish-tarball`` and